bikeshpawn/nop-assignment-bc/README.md

 2. Navigate to the `/src` directory.

 ### Clean up previous volumes (optional but recommended):
-docker compose down --volumes
+docker-compose down --volumes

 ### Build and start containers:
-docker compose up --build -d
+docker-compose up --build -d

 **This will:**
 - `Build images`